fluentpython/lispy/mylis/exercises/README.md

 The arguments `m` and `n` must non-negative integers.

-In practice, they must also be very small.
+In practice, they must be very small, especially the `m` parameter.
+Computing A(3, 2) requires 541 calls to `ackermann`, and the result is 29.
 Wikipedia says "A(4, 2) is an integer of 19,729 decimal digits."

-Computing A(3, 2) requires 541 calls to `ackermann`,
-and the result is 29.

-In Python 3.10, the two largest combinations of `(m, n)` that can be computed with the definition above are:
+In Python 3.10, the two largest combinations of `(m, n)` that I could compute with the implementation above are:

 * A(3, 6) = 509 (requires 172,233 calls)
 * A(4, 0) = 13 (requires 107 calls)